-This class is composed of 2 lectures and 1 lab per week.
-Students are expected to independently work out the homework and lab projects, reading/assay assignments, and exams/quizzes.
-The instructor has developed a set of lecture notes which will complement the textbook.
-These notes will be periodically posted via Wyoweb (merged course).
-The notes however do notes contain formula proofs, equation derivations and solutions to exercises, so lecture attendance and class participation are keys to learning well.
+This class is composed of 2 lectures and ~1 lab per week.
+Students are expected to independently work out homework and lab projects, reading assignments, and exams and quizzes.
+The instructor has developed a set of lecture notes to complement the textbook.
+These notes will be periodically posted via WyoCourse.
+The notes do not contain formula proofs, equation derivations, and solutions to exercises, so lecture attendance and class participation are key to learning this challenging topic.